laurapratt87/ELK-Stack-Project/README.md

 My home IP address (70.160.134.235)

-Machines within the network can only be accessed by Local workstation and Jumpbox.
+Machines within the network can only be accessed by Local workstation via the Jumpbox.

 The Jumpbox VM was allowed access to the ELK VM.
 Jumpbox VM: IP 10.0.0.4 Local Workstation via SSH IP 70.160.134.235